Exploring the feminine and masculine impulses of Godde

 If I write Goddess, that has exclusively meant a female deity.

-It is less offensive to people than regularly using the term christian goddess.
+It is less offensive to people than regularly using the term christian goddess (though I believe the Holy One is as much goddess as god.
 In a sense it is a compromise, and yet it also adequately reflects the fact that Godde is neither exclusively male nor exclusively female.
 It breaks free from the cultural implications, the masculine implications, of the word 'god'.

 But hasn't the Christian 'God' always been male?

-In the development of our religion there has generally been a strong patriarchal element (headship of men, Eve sinned first etc) and it is easy to see why the authority figure of Godde would naturally be defines as a masculine identity by the male priests, and the male leaders of local communities.
+In the development of our religion there has generally been a strong patriarchal element (headship of men, Eve sinned first etc) and it is easy to see why the authority figure of Godde would naturally be defined as a masculine identity by the male priests, and the male leaders of local communities.
 And anyway, it can be a helpful concept - I find it easy to pray to Godde my Father.
-Masculine is not inregrally 'bad'.
-But it can be.
+Masculine is not integrally 'bad'.
+But it can be, if it subordinates the female.

 The church has at times appeared deeply misogynistic - I read some of the comments that Augustine made about women, and feel dismay.
 And over-emphasis on masculinity can trap us into limited perceptions of the way we ought to live, or even the nature of Godde.

-The last thing I want to lock myself into is that kind of 'God' projected in parts of the Old Testament who is macho, warrior-like, masculine through and through… the kind of 'God' who told Joshua to slaughter the women and children in the Canaanite villages.
+The last thing I want to lock myself into is that kind of 'God' who is projected as macho, warrior-like, masculine through and through… the kind of 'God' who told Joshua to slaughter the women and children in the Canaanite villages.

 And the last thing I want for my daughters or anyone else is a perception of women as somehow 'made from man' as in the case of Eve, weaker than man as sometimes suggested by Paul, submitted on grounds of gender to a husband, or somehow not quite so like 'God' because 'God' is more male than female.